cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraFactory.md

 ## Variables
 ### address owner

-@notice Returns the current owner of the factory
+Returns the current owner of the factory

- @dev Can be changed by the current owner via setOwner
+*Developer note: Can be changed by the current owner via setOwner*
- @return The address of the factory owner

 ### address poolDeployer immutable

-@notice Returns the current poolDeployerAddress
+Returns the current poolDeployerAddress
- @return The address of the poolDeployer

 ### address farmingAddress